What's New

 CFN UEC

-Welcome to the new CFN UEC Website.
+Welcome to the CFN UEC Website.
 A work in progress, this is your direct user link to CFN.
-Appearing on this page is a photo of some of the members of our current UEC standing in front of CFN.
-A complete list of UEC members can be found at the Members link.
 We plan to provide highlights of recent research by both Staff scientist and general Users at CFN, a couple of which are listed below.
-We will also use this website to keep you up to date on developments at CFN including lab and equipment status, upgrades and new capital purchases.
+We will also use this website to keep you up to date on developments at CFN and our user community including event, initiatives and CFN Operations.

 Meetings and Events